 If your budget can’t reach $400, read our guide on the best laptops under $300.
 If you can stretch your legs a bit, we recommend checking out our lists of the best laptops under $600 and the best laptops under $700.

 1. ASUS VivoBook 15: Best laptop under $400 overall

-Let’s start with the best overall pick in the sub $400 market, the VivoBook 15 from ASUS.
+Let’s start with the best overall laptop in the ~$400 market, the VivoBook 15 from ASUS.
 This variant comes with the Intel i3-1005G1 CPU, eight gigs of memory, and a 15.6” 1080p display, which are great specs for the price.
-What we also like is the inclusion of a 128GB SSD instead of offering slower eMMC storage.
+What we also like is the inclusion of a 128GB SSD instead of the much slower eMMC storage.

 The best thing about this convertible is its premium design and build quality, making it look twice as expensive than it is.
-ASUS coupled excellent build quality with an excellent selection of ports.
+ASUS coupled excellent build quality with a wide selection of ports.
 You get three USB ports (one of which is USB 3.1), one USB-C port, a combo audio jack, a full-size HDMI port, and a microSD card slot.

 As for the CPU, it’s a dual-core model that’s relatively slow.
 As we already noted in the introduction, web browsing and working in the Office suite work great, but any attempt at complex multithreaded workloads will see the VivoBook 15 chugging through at a snail’s pace.
 The screen is dim, with washed-out colors, and is far from being great.
 The speakers are weak and without any punch, as expected.

 The keyboard here is a bit mushy but overall, not that bad.
 At least you get a full experience thanks to the inclusion of the number pad.
 As for the touchpad, it’s precise and of adequate size, but the overall experience is lacking thanks to too much flex and mushy clicks.
 Finally, the battery is also below par.